tryolabs/solar-forecast-training/README.md

 # Installation

 To train the model the ml-garden library needs to be installed using `poetry`.
-For instructions on how to install `poetry` can be, please refer to the [poetry documentation](https://python-poetry.org/docs/#installing-with-pipx).
+For instructions on how to install `poetry`, please refer to the [poetry documentation](https://python-poetry.org/docs/#installing-with-pipx).
 Additionally we need to install `XGBoost`, which is the model used for training.

 Use the following lines of code to install the needed packages and set the environment.